Here you will find some frequently asked questions about the State of South Carolina.

 The South Carolina license plate has a dark blue palmetto tree, the state tree, against a sunrise background of orange.
 The Travel2SC.com web address on the bottom center of the plate directs visitors to South Carolina’s tourism website.

 Well, it starts with variety.
 Whether you’re looking for a romantic escape or a family-friendly destination filled with fun and adventure, the beaches in South Carolina offer a million ways to relax and have fun.
-All it takes is one visit to a South Carolina beach to see why people everywhere say that South Carolina is made for vacation.
+One visit to a South Carolina beach explains why people everywhere say that South Carolina makes for a great vacation.

 South Carolina’s climate is humid and subtropical, with long, hot summers and short, mild winters.
 The subtropical climate of South Carolina arises from the combination of the state’s relatively low latitude, its generally low elevation, the proximity of the warm Gulf Stream in the Atlantic, and the Appalachian Mountains, which in winter help to screen out cold air from the interior of the United States.
 Brief spells of cold weather occur each year in South Carolina.
 Most of the state receives, on average, 49 inches of precipitation per year.
-Nearly all precipitation falls as rain, and most precipitation is received during the Spring and Summer.
+Nearly all precipitation falls during the Spring and Summer as rain.
 Snow usually occurs only in the mountains and upper Piedmont.

 Hurricane season runs from June through November each year.
 The peak months for hurricane activity are August and September.

-There is no island in South Carolina named Gullah Island.
+Gullah Island, named in the kids’ tv show, is fictional.
 Gullah is a culture that is associated with the Lowcountry area of South Carolina.
 The Gullah people of the Lowcountry and coastal areas of South Carolina are culturally the most distinctive African American population in the United States.
-The Gullah language, spoken by some of the Lowcountry African Americans, is a combination of King’s English, American English, and an African dialect.
+Their language, spoken by some of the Lowcountry African Americans, is a combination of King’s English, American English, and an African dialect.
 The Gullah culture is most prevalent in the Lowcountry area of South Carolina around Charleston, Beaufort, and the surrounding islands and towns.

 31,055 sq miles